anican/anican.github.io/_pages/about.md

   - /about.html
 ---

 I'm an undergraduate student at the University of Washington, where I am studying computer science.
-I am interested in artificial intelligence, specifically natural language processing, machine learning, and the philosophy of thinking and consciousness.
+My interests lie primarily in  artificial intelligence, language, mathematics, and philosophy though I am always looking to learn new things outside these subjects.

 About this site
 ======